Swift Collections: Sets

 Creating Sets

 To create a Set in Swift, you can use the Set initializer or simply declare a variable with the Set type and assign it an array literal containing the initial values.
-It’s important to note that the elements in the Set must conform to the Hashable protocol, which is automatically taken care of for basic data types like integers, strings, and booleans.
+It is important to note that the elements in the Set must conform to the Hashable protocol, which is automatically taken care of for basic data types like integers, strings, and booleans.

 // Creating a Set with an array literal